house-of-vanity/rkn_handler/README.md

 1. Install `bird`
 2. Install `python3` if you don't have it yet.
 3. Minimal `bird` config is presented here.
 Read comments inside.
 4. Run `bgp_getter.py` to get last RKN blacklisted IP, generate `bird` config and restart bird service.
+Run it using cron for instance.

 Also RouterOS minimal config looks like this:
 * 10.0.100.100 - is my VPN gateway.